Clarkston and the Fifes, at long last, celebrate a state titleBasketball |

 Dan Fife played at Michigan after a fine career at Clarkston and was named captain of the 1971 team.
 That same year he got married and soon after Jan and Dan started a family.
 Little did many realize then but they would become the first family of Clarkston.

 Their family, now extended throughout the country, gathered on the Breslin Center floor for pictures, hugs and a few tears after a game no one who calls Clarkston home will ever forget.

 It took Fife 35 seasons to win the school’s first basketball title.
 Nine times his teams lost in a quarterfinal.
 Once, in 2009, they lost in a semifinal.
 Fife said after Friday’s semifinal victory over West Bloomfield that just to have the opportunity to coach in a final was satisfying.
-Winning it is something different all together.
+Winning a title is a different animal.

-The eldest, Duggan, 43, played at Michigan and came in from Ann Arbor for the game.
+The eldest, Duggan, 43, played at Michigan and drove in from Ann Arbor for the game.
 The middle son, Jeremy, 40, flew in from Dallas with his wife and four children.

 Jan was in the crowd behind one of the baskets with Duggan and Jeremy, and their families.

 “It’s been a good run and there’s been a lot of heartbreaks,” Jan said. “(Dan) will be a little more relieved now.”

 Duggan, Jeremy, and Dane all played for their father and all desperately wanted to win a title for their father.
 The loss in a quarterfinal to Detroit Central and Antonio Gates in ’98 still sticks with Dane, a senior then.